I move: "That the Bill be now read a Second Time."

 Sections 6 to 9, inclusive, amend the definition of "beneficial owner” to bring it in line with the new directive.
 When carrying out customer due diligence, a designated person must also check the identity of any beneficial owner associated with that customer.
 This includes, for example, a major shareholder in a company or the beneficiary of a trust.
 The definition of "beneficial owner" will now be broader than under current law and will include, for example, the trustee of a trust.

 Sections 10 to 19, inclusive, are the core provisions of the Bill.
 Section 10 inserts two new sections in the 2010 Act concerning risk.
 In this regard, designated persons will now be explicitly required to carry out an assessment of the risks of money laundering and terrorist financing inherent in carrying out their business.
 They are also required to assess the risk of money laundering and terrorist financing in regard to a customer or a transaction, taking into account factors like the purpose of an account or the regularity of transactions.
-They have to have regard to guidance and the national risk assessment.
+They must have regard to guidance and the national risk assessment.

 Sections 11 to 19, inclusive, concern customer due diligence.
 Section 33 of the 2010 Act contains the main obligations to identify and verify the identity of customers and beneficial owners.
 Some small changes are made to that section.
 For example, there are additional requirements relating to the identification of the beneficiaries of life assurance policies.
 There is an exception to the rule that designated persons must cease carrying on business with a customer if they cannot carry out customer due diligence, and that applies to legal and other professionals in certain circumstances.